- Joined

 Organization

 The Void Serpents are a federation of three tribes, united under a single monarch, the Imperatrix Apophe KeYahm.
 Officially, the Yahm are the main tribe as the founders, however the other two are afforded relatively equal status amongst the Void Serpents so long as they continue to work competently.
-Each tribe has its own specializations, some of which are more broad than others.2.
-No fighting within the boundaries of Yahmsborg.
+Each tribe has its own specializations, some of which are more broad than others.

 The Yahm